joesingo/truthdiscovery/notes/project-notes.md

     * Table listing *all* belief and trust values
     * Values for sources/facts/objects matching a query

-Preliminary tasks:
-  * Decide which algorithms should be implemented
-  * Identify common ground for all algorithms

 # Existing software

 * This python library implements some fact-finding algorithms: